Many parents ask me how they can help their child gain the necessary experience to pursue a career in the wildlife industry.

 It’s great to see parents so engaged in the interests of their child, and depending on a child’s age, you can actively help your child pursue a wildlife related career.

-Animal career information for young children
+Wildlife Career information for young kids

 (5-12 years old)

-I would highly recommend not pushing them toward a career with wildlife and animals at this age.
+I would highly recommend not pushing them toward a career with wildlife and animals at this age though.
 They have plenty of time when they’re teenagers to move towards their goal, if that’s where their interest still lies.

 Have a look around this site, there are plenty of great hands-on investigations or wildlife activities you can start doing with your child at home and out and about.

 At this age, it should be all about fun.
 Zoo keeper for a day programs are a great way for children to gain more experiences with wildlife.

 Your child can help you when you feel it’s safe for both child and animal.
 By caring for sick, injured or orphaned animal, you will be modelling wildlife handling skills, teaching children about the needs of animals and reminding your child that wildlife aren’t pets and can’t be cuddled and petted all the time.

-Animal career information for teenagers
+Wildlife career information for teenagers

 (and adults looking for a career change!)